+During the year ended December 31, 2015, the Company's operating subsidiary, Minera El Roble S.A. ("MINER"), received notice of claim from the mining authority (the "National Mining Agency") in Colombia requesting payment of royalties related to past copper production.
+The National Mining Agency based its claim on the current mining law, which is subsequent to the prevailing mining law under which MINER executed the mining contract regulating its royalty obligations for the El Roble mining property.
+The current mining law in Colombia explicitly states that it does not affect contracts executed prior to this law entering into force.
+Accordingly, the Company refuted the notice of claim, taking the position it has complied with the royalty payments due and called for under the contract.
 In 2017, the National Mining Agency in Colombia submitted a claim for \$5.0 million (up from \$2.0 million) plus additional interest and fees.
 The Company has been vigorously defending itself against this action before the Administrative Tribunal of Cundinamarca (the "Tribunal").
 Such claims may take up to ten years to reach a resolution in Colombian courts.
-The National Mining Agency had updated the claim amount to COP\$87,933,286,817 (approximately \$21.9 million) for all royalties in dispute up to December 2021, and in June 2022 to COP\$101,217,832,270 (approximately \$24.5 million) for all royalties in dispute up to January 23, 2022, the expiry date of the mining contract.
+The National Mining Agency had updated the claim amount to COP\$87,933,286,817 (approximately \$19.0 million) for all royalties in dispute up to December 2021, and in June 2022 to COP\$101,217,832,270 (approximately \$21.9 million) for all royalties in dispute up to January 23, 2022, the expiry date of the mining contract.
+Such amounts exclude indexation and related late payment interest.

 On December 29, 2021, the Company entered into an agreement with the National Mining Agency (the "Agreement") to settle the dispute via binding arbitration at the Center for Arbitration and Conciliation of the Bogota Chamber of Commerce for the purposes of seeking an expedited resolution to the ongoing claim.
-The arbitration rules state the final decision by the tribunal takes approximately six to twelve months from the first procedural hearing with the tribunal, which has not yet been held (commencement of the arbitration process).
+The arbitration rules state the final decision by the tribunal takes approximately six to twelve months from the commencement of the arbitration process.
+The Company expects a final decision to be made in first half of 2024.
 According to the Agreement, to the extent that a final ruling is made in favor of the Company, the Payment Plan (see below) will cease, and any amounts already paid will be reimbursed or offset against future royalty obligations.

-The Agreement allows for the Company to be recognized as being formally in good standing with the National Mining Agency, enabling the Company to apply for a new mining contract on the property.
-The previous contract and related title expired on January 23, 2022.
+The Agreement allowed for the Company to be recognized as being formally in good standing with the National Mining Agency, enabling the Company to apply for a new mining contract on the property.
+The previous contract and related title expired on January 23, 2022

-The Agreement called for the Company to enter into a five-year Payment Plan (which was amended in June 2022) payable in biannual instalments for a total amount of COP\$101,217,832,270 (approximately \$24.5 million) plus interest at a 6% annual rate (in aggregate of COP\$120,252,412,294 or approximately US\$29.1 million) with the following payment schedule: initial upfront payment of COP\$3,800,000,000 (paid), followed by COP\$15,130,315,236 in year 1 (of which COP\$6,178,002,103 has been paid), COP\$15,301,117,051 in year 2, COP\$15,847,046,908 in year 3, COP\$26,501,243,006 in year 4 and COP\$43,672,690,093 in year 5.
+The Agreement called for the Company to enter into a five-year Payment Plan (which was amended in June 2022) payable in biannual instalments for a total amount of COP\$101,217,832,270 (approximately \$21,870,000) plus interest at a 6% annual rate (in aggregate of COP\$120,252,412,294 or approximately \$25,980,000) with the following payment schedule: initial upfront payment of COP\$3,800,000,000 (paid in 2021), followed by COP\$15,130,315,236 (paid in 2022), COP\$15,301,117,051 (approximately \$3,300,000) in 2023, COP\$15,847,046,908 (approximately \$3,420,000) in 2024, COP\$26,501,243,006 (approximately \$5,730,000) in year 2025 and COP\$43,672,690,093 (approximately \$9,440,000) in year 2026.
 The total amount payable represents all outstanding royalty payments which the National Mining Agency has claimed through to the expiry date of the mining contract.
 The parties have agreed to this interim arrangement until a final arbitration decision is made.